Real-Ripple/Ripple/README.md

 - Non-blocking UI using Tkinter.
 - Memory-only context to avoid truncation and preserve conversational continuity.

-## Changes in Ripple-1.2.py
+## Changes in Ripple-1.2.1.py
-- Fixed memory note generation to not truncate prematurely.
+- Fixed occasional outputs of line breaks which were prematurely triggering stop sequences.
-- Switched to a new memory generation system in which memories summarise the previous q/a turn and overwrite previous notes.
+- Instructed the model to interpret not just the training data, but to understand how the data relates to physical reality.

 ## Quick Start